TriplyDB/Documentation/docs/triply-client-js/index.md

 6. Enter a name that describes the purpose of the token.
 For example, the name of your application (`my_project` in the above example) is a good name for the token.

-7. Choose the access level that is sufficient for what you want to do with your application:
+7. Choose the permission level that is sufficient for what you want to do with your application:

-   - Specify “Read access” if your application must access non-public data in the TriplyDB catalog.
+   - Specify “Read permission” if your application must access non-public data in the TriplyDB catalog.
 (For access to public data you do not need an API Token.)

-   - Specify “Write access” if your application must change (meta)data in the TriplyDB catalog.
+   - Specify “Write permission” if your application must change (meta)data in the TriplyDB catalog.

-   - Specify “Management access” if your application must be able to create one or more organizations within the TriplyDB catalog.
+   - Specify “Management permission” if your application must be able to create one or more organizations within the TriplyDB catalog.

 8. Click the “Create” button to create your token.
 The token (a long sequence of characters) will now appear in a dialog.